-Android Nougat Update: 7.1.2 Not Arriving For Nexus 6 & 9, v7.0 Rolling Out To Vodafone Samsung Galaxy S7 & S7 Edge,
+Android Nougat Update: 7.1.2 Not Arriving For Nexus 6 & 9, v7.0 Rolling Out To Vodafone Samsung Galaxy S7 & S7 Edge

 “Android 7.1.2 is an incremental maintenance release focused on refinements, so it includes a number of bugfixes and optimizations, along with a small number of enhancements for carriers and users.”

-The beta build of Android 7.1.2 Nougat is compatible with and now ready for Google Pixel, Pixel XL, Pixel C, Nexus 5X and Nexus Player.
-Unfortunately, beta testers who own the Nexus 6P still need to wait for the arrival of the firmware build for the device as Google is still working on it.
+The beta build of Android 7.1.2 Nougat is compatible with and now ready for Google Pixel, Pixel XL, Pixel C, Nexus 5X, and Nexus Player.
+Unfortunately, beta testers who own the Nexus 6P still need to wait for the arrival of the firmware build for the device, as Google is still working on it.
 But the Android Nougat maker expects to push out Nexus 6P’s Android Nougat 7.1.2 beta soon.

-Those who wish to experience first the Android 7.1.2 Nougat update before its official release can participate in beta testing by signing up at the Android Beta Program.
+Those who wish to experience the Android 7.1.2 Nougat update before its official release can participate in beta testing by signing up at the Android Beta Program.
 The test firmware can be downloaded and installed automatically via Over-the-Air or OTA process.
 It could also be downloaded and flashed manually if the OTA firmware is taking too long to arrive on your device.

 The official rollout of Android 7.1.2 Nougat update is expected to happen in “just a couple of months,” according to Google.
-While Google Pixel, Pixel XL, Pixel C, Nexus 5X and Nexus Player and Nexus 6P are all getting this firmware update, Google confirmed to DroidLife that Nexus 6 and Nexus 9 will not get the Android 7.1.2 Nougat firmware.
+While Google Pixel, Pixel XL, Pixel C, Nexus 5X, Nexus Player, and Nexus 6P are all getting this firmware update, Google confirmed to DroidLife that Nexus 6 and Nexus 9 will not get the Android 7.1.2 Nougat firmware.

 “That’s not super shocking, since each device is past the 2-year time frame for guaranteed version updates,” the publication noted.

 Even though these two Nexus devices won’t be getting OS updates anymore, they are still scheduled to receive to security patches.

 Android 7.1.1 was the end of the line